adobe/spectrum-css/README.md

 ## Project structure

-The project is broken down into separate packages for each component inside of the `packages/` folder.
+The project is broken down into separate components for each component inside of the `components/` folder.

 Each package has the following files: